smoking and inequalities

-Smoking rates among males in certain ethnic minorities, males more generally, the LGBT community and socio-economically deprived individuals are significantly higher compared to the population average.
-These higher smoking rates are a key factor behind worst health outcomes for most of these sub-groups.
-Some of these inequalities are persistent, for instance, the gap between smoking prevalence in the most deprived compared to the least deprived has not fallen below 18% for the past decade, while inequality in smoking prevalence across gender has been falling in recent years.
+Smoking rates among the socio-economically deprived are significantly higher compared to the population average.
+These higher smoking rates are a key factor behind worst health outcomes for these sub-groups.
+The gap between smoking prevalence amongst the most deprived compared to the least deprived has not fallen below 18% for the past decade.

 Smoking prevalence rates among the less well-off population are significantly greater than those of the more affluent population.
 There is a well-evidenced link between socio-economic status and smoking prevalence.
 In Wales in 2017/2018 the percentage of adults from the least deprived areas of Wales reported as being a smoker was 13% compared to a figure of 28% recorded among the most deprived adults within the Welsh population – gap of 15 percentage points.
 This gap was 19% in 2016-17.
 The fall in inequality however was due to an increase in smoking prevalence for the least deprived areas, rather than a fall in prevalence in the most deprived areas.

 The link between poverty and tobacco use and purchase can be seen by the fact that a higher percentage of poorer smoker’s household income is spent on tobacco.

 There are substantial financial gains that can be made for a young family or a single parent through giving up smoking.